B&W – 106 mins. – 1.33:1 aspect ratio

 The precocious girl: Women in Hitchcock movies are often the dominant partner in a relationship.
 They are often more intelligent and resourceful than their male counterpart.
 This also applies to young girls.
 In this film, the younger daughter Ann Newton, (played delightfully by Edna May Wonacott) is wise beyond her years.
 She is constantly reading and repeating things she has learned in her books.
 She is also the only member of the Newton family that is never taken in by Uncle Charlie.
 She is suspicious of him from the first moment she lays eyes on him, and although she never learns the nature of his crimes, she is not fooled.
 Wonacott gives the best performance by a child in the entire Hitchcock canon, in my opinion.
 Meanwhile the young boy Roger (played by Charles Bates) is a typical boy child, who does have one great reaction shot, played for comic effect, when Patricia Collinge says the youngest child is always spoiled.

 Merry widow waltz: This waltz plays over the opening credits, along with footage of waltzing couples, which looks like stock footage but Hitchcock said he filmed specifically.
 The waltz features prominently in a dinner table scene, and Hitchcock uses the dancing couples footage as a transitional shot at a couple of key moments in the film.
-This is a very interesting stylistic touch, not to be found in any other Hitchcock movie.
+This is a very interesting expressionistic touch, something Hitchcock did occasionally.

 Emma Newton as Emma Hitchcock: Alfred Hitchcock’s mother Emma passed away during production of this film.
 There is much speculation that the character of Emma Newton (the name can be no coincidence) was inspired in part by the director’s own mother.
 Certainly Emma Newton, as played so wonderfully by Patricia Collinge, is allowed a sentimentality that is seldom if ever seen in Hitchcock films.
 Her emotional response to the news that her brother will be leaving is so genuine, that it almost moves the viewer to tears, particularly because of the things we know about her brother Charlie that she does not.